 Anti-Muslim sentiment is our dependent variable.
-There is only one question in the data set inquiring about respondents' attitude towards Muslims, and it does so only indirectly.
-It is a so-called social distance question about which groups of people respondents find undesirable as neighbors.
+There is only one question in the dataset that inquires about respondents' attitude towards Muslims, and it does so only indirectly.
+It is a so-called "social distance" question about which groups of people respondents find undesirable as neighbors.
 The question is as follows: "On this list are various groups of people.
 Could you please sort out any that you would not like to have as neighbors?"
-The list consists of 14 groups, among which are "Jews," "homosexuals," "drug addicts," "large families," and "Muslims."
+The list consists of fourteen groups, among which "Jews", "Homosexuals", "Drug addicts", "Large families" and "Muslims".
 Response to the last item, concerning Muslim neighbors, was coded into a dummy variable, with score 1 if the respondent mentioned Muslim neighbors as undesirable and 0 if this group was not mentioned.
-Because this is a somewhat crude measure to use singularly, we also used several items that asked for anti-immigrant attitudes.
+Since this is a somewhat crude measure to use singularly, we also used several items that asked for antiimmigrant attitudes.
 There are two reasons to do so.
-First, almost all larger immigrant minorities in Western Europe have a Muslim background (except for Indian people in Great Britain).
-When people are asked to think of immigrants, they tend to think about Muslims most of the time (Spruyt and Elchardus 2012; see also Strabac and Listhaug 2008).
-And several studies have shown that anti-Muslim sentiment is closely related to other types of prejudice, like ethnocentrism (Van Bohemen et al. 2011), cultural and economic xenophobia (Elchardus and Spruyt 2014), and other general measures of prejudice and authoritarianism (de Koster et al. 2010).
-Second, using the dichotomous "Muslim as neighbor" item, we conducted a linear probability multilevel analysis to check whether the results from the extended scale are comparable with the responses to the dichotomous variable.
-We found the results to be similar in such a way that we can be confident that our more robust, combined scale measures anti-Muslim sentiment as effectively as the dichotomous social distance variable does.
-The items used (eight) inquire about the respondents' attitude towards immigrants getting jobs, undermining cultural life, place in welfare system, influence on crime, and about the number of immigrants.
+Firstly, almost all larger immigrant minorities in Western Europe have a Muslim background (with the exception of Indian people in Great Britain).
+When people are asked to think of immigrants, they tend to think about Muslims most of the timeiv (Spruyt and Elchardus 2012, see also Strabac and Listhaug 2008).
+And several studies have shown that anti-Muslim sentiment is closely related to other types of prejudice, like ethnocentrism (Van Bohemen et al. 2011) cultural and economic xenophobia (Elchardus and Spruyt 2014) and other general measures of prejudice and authoritarianism (De Koster et al. 2010).
+Secondly, using the dichotomous 'Muslim as neighbor' item, we conducted a linear probability multilevel analysis to check whether the results from the extended scale are comparable with the responses to the dichotomous variable.
+We found the results to be similar in such a way that we can be confident that our more robust, combined scale measures anti-Muslim sentiment as effectively as the dichotomous social distance variable doesv.
+The items used (8) inquire about the respondents' attitude towards immigrants getting jobs, undermining cultural life, place in welfare system, influence on crime, and about the number of immigrants.
 All items were coded in such a way that high scores indicated negative attitudes towards immigrants and Muslims.
-The items were standardized and linearly combined to create a scale for anti-Muslim sentiment (the reliability and factor analysis of this scale is given in Table 1).
+The items were standardized and linearly combined to create a scale for anti-Muslim sentiment.